isotopp/isotopp.github.io/content/posts/2023-05-06-50-years-in-filesystems-1984.md

 External data and address bus sizes vary:
 Earlier 68k CPUs had smaller sized buses, but in 1984 the Motorola 68020 debuted.
-It was the first 68k to offer buses with the full width of 32 bits, and also had an integrated MMU, at a budget of ca. 200k transistors on the die.
+It was the first 68k to offer buses with the full width of 32 bits, at a budget of ca. 200k transistors on the die.
+Later the 68030 integrated the MMU, previously a separate chip, and the 68040 also integrated the FPU, again previously a separate chip.

 Early Sun workstations, the Sun-3 series, feature these CPUs.
 But Sun took the designs from the experimental Berkeley RISC systems and released the Sun-4 series in 1986 with SPARC architecture RISC chips.